vlevit/xatk/doc/index.md

     xatk --print-defaults > ~/.xatk/xatkrc

 Then open `~/.xatk/xatkrc` and make changes.
-The most interesting option is `prefix`, which is set to Super (Windows) by default.
+The most interesting option is `prefix` which is set to Super (Windows) by default.
 This means that all keyboard shortcuts will start with Super modifier.
-You can define any modifier you like, or even combination of modifiers and keys.
-Most other options are for fine-tuning and it is not necessary to learn them all.
-Look at the comment blocks in the default configuration file if you want to learn more.
+You can define any modifier you like or even combination of modifiers and keys.
+Look at the comment blocks in the default configuration file for more customization options.

 When you get ready with configuration, you can start xatk by running it with no arguments:

     xatk

-If no error occurr you will notice that window titles contain shortcuts they are bound to.
-To activate a window you can press `prefix+shortcut`.
+If no error occurr you will be able to notice shortcuts in window titles.
+To activate a specific window press `prefix + shortcut`.

 If you want to exit the program run: